Nacho114/swissdef-template/static/markdown/training/bls-aed_en.md

-# Méthodologie en ENGLISH :)
+# Defibrillator Maintenance and Training Course

-**Formation interactive et dynamique** donnée par 1 formatrice d’adultes certifiée FSEA EduQua avec 20 ans d’expérience, 75% exercices pratiques.
-Comprend:
+**Interactive and Dynamic Training** provided by a certified adult educator with 20 years of experience, boasting a 75% focus on practical exercises.
+The course includes:

-- Flyers explicatifs et illustrés
+- Informative and illustrated flyers
-- Test à remplir par chaque participant à la fin de la formation
+- A test for each participant to complete at the end of the training
-- Power Point, Vidéos
+- PowerPoint presentations and videos
-- AED Trainer, HS-1 et FRx HeartStart Philips Défibrillateur, diverses marques des défibrillateurs pour la démo, Brayden Mannequins avec feedback visuel et Laerdal mannequins enfant et bébé
+- AED Trainer, HS-1, and FRx HeartStart Philips Defibrillators, various defibrillator brands for demonstration, Brayden Manikins with visual feedback, and Laerdal child and baby manikins
-- Masques, Outil pour la Manoeuvre de Heimlich
+- Masks, Heimlich Maneuver Tool
-- Trousse de Premiers Secours, Outils d’exercice pour les premiers secours
+- First Aid Kit, First Aid exercise tools

-**Langues**: Français, Allemand et Anglais.
+**Languages**: English, French, and German.

-## Contrôle des connaissances
+## Knowledge Assessment

-Durant le cours.
-Exercices pour pouvoir porter secours sûrement et efficacement avec des situations pratiques réalistes.
+Throughout the course, exercises are designed to enable participants to provide safe and effective assistance through realistic practical situations.

-## Compris
+## Included

-- Flyers explicatifs et illustratives
+- Informative and illustrative flyers
-- L’algorithme 2015 et 2020 de la SRC Swiss Ressuscitation Council
+- The 2015 and 2020 SRC (Swiss Resuscitation Council) algorithms
-- 1 masque de poche pour la ventilation par participant
+- One pocket mask for ventilation per participant

-## Instructeur certifié par
+## Certified Instructor by

-- L’école de Santé SanPool
+- SanPool Health School
-- La SRC Swiss Ressuscitation Council
+- SRC Swiss Resuscitation Council
-- EduQua FSEA Formateur d’Adultes
+- EduQua FSEA Adult Educator
-- IAS Inter-Association de Sauvetage
+- IAS Inter-Association of Rescue

-## Locaux
+## Venue

-Le lieu du cours est mis à disposition par le client.
-Ce lieu doit :
+The course venue is provided by the client and must:

-- Permettre d'accueillir les participants et le(s) formateur(s)
+- Accommodate participants and the trainer(s)
-- Inclure une place assise par participant et de l’espace pour des exercices pratiques
+- Include a seat for each participant and space for practical exercises
-- Être disponibles au minimum une heure avant le début du cours pour préparation
+- Be available at least one hour before the start of the course for setup

-## Durée
+## Duration

-Le cours comprend 3h00 heures de temps d’enseignement sans pauses.
+The course lasts 3 hours without breaks.

-## Prix
+## Price

-CHF 890.- plus TVA pour max.
-12 participants.
+CHF 890.- plus VAT for up to 12 participants.

-## Certificat
+## Certification

-Le participant reçoit une attestation au cours de BLS-AED-SRC contenant:
+Participants will receive a BLS-AED-SRC certification that includes:

-- Titre: "BLS-AED-SRC et Bases aux Premiers Secours"
+- Title: "BLS-AED-SRC and First Aid Basics"
 - "Swiss Defibrillator"
-- Données personnelles du participant: prénom, nom, date de naissance
+- Participant's personal information: first name, last name, date of birth
-- Date d’émission du formateur du cours
+- Course trainer’s issuance date
-- Q-label SRC et EduQua
+- SRC Q-label and EduQua

-La durée de validité de l’attestation est de 2 ans.
+The certificate is valid for 2 years.